A major risk to the Hudson Valley with no demonstrated benefit.

 Scoping allows constituents to:

-- Identify potential impacts of concern (water/air quality, farmland, open space, recreational resources, climate change, fish and wildlife, culture, economics, and public health).
+- Identify potential impacts of concern.
+For example: water/air quality, farmland, open space, recreational resources, climate change, fish and wildlife, culture, economics, and public health.

-- Describe the significance (and define the breadth of study necessary to address the impact’s significance in terms of time, geography and populations affected).
+- Describe the significance.
+For example: Define the breadth of study necessary to address the impact’s significance in terms of time, geography and populations affected.

-- Propose alternative(s) to the project (including different locations, size or technologies and other courses of action).
+- Propose alternative(s) to the project.
+For example: different locations, size or technologies and other courses of action.